 The Early Years Learning Framework emphasises the importance of providing opportunities for children to develop a sense of belonging, being and becoming.
 Loving kindness meditation is a perfect way to help children feel connected to others and promote a sense of wellbeing.

 Below I have included a free loving kindness script for kids in childcare, that you can print out and use in your centre.

-If you would like to learn more about how to incorporate loving kindness meditation into your Early Years program, please get in touch.
+If you would like to learn more about how to incorporate loving kindness meditation into your Early Years Learning Framework programs, please get in touch.
 We would be more than happy to chat with you about this wonderful practice.

 Let’s practice our loving kindness meditation so we can connect with our happy feelings.

 Begin by gently closing your eyes and paying attention to your breathing.
 Inhale and exhale slowly and deeply.
 As you breathe in, feel the love and kindness that is inside of you.
 As you breathe out, let go and relax.

 Now, think of someone who loves you.
 It could be a family member, friend, or even a pet.
 Imagine this person or animal is surrounded by a warm, glowing light.